BiAPoL/stardist-envs/README.md

 7. Clone the [Stardist repository](https://github.com/stardist/stardist) to your computer (using [GitHub Desktop](https://desktop.github.com/) for example or `git` commands).

-8. Run/modify the example notebooks to your needs through `jupyter lab`.
+8. Run/modify the example notebooks to your needs through `jupyter lab` (optionally, open [napari](https://napari.org/stable/) and use the [stardist-napari plugin](https://www.napari-hub.org/plugins/stardist-napari)).

 ### Windows